josephm1/Safe-API-Doc/index.md

 TODO: Needs to be verified

 The first step to interact with the SAFE Network is to initialise your application.
-You need to pass information about your application to the API, App ID, Name and Vendor.
+You need to pass information about your application to the API, including App ID, Name and Vendor.

 ### Connect and Authorise